Water Testing for Swimming Pools, Spas & Hot Tubs

 Expert swimming pool water testing and microbiological analysis

-Contact Water Treatment Services today to find out more about our laboratory water analysis services including microbiological testing of pool, spa, hot tub and hydrotherapy pool waters.
+Contact Water Treatment Services today to find out more about our laboratory water analysis services including microbiological testing of swimming pool, spa, hot tub and hydrotherapy pool waters.

 With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained technicians and consultants we can offer professional, cost effective microbiological water analysis solutions to businesses, local authorities, hospitals, schools, universities and private individuals across the whole of the UK and Ireland.